aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 pnew = p0.copy()
 ```

-We then iterate using a `while` loop and stop the loop once the l2-norm get smaller than the desired tolerance.
-We also add a break statement in case the number of iterations get too large.
+We then iterate using a `while` loop and stop the loop once the L2-norm gets smaller than the desired tolerance.
+We also add a break statement in case the number of iterations gets too large.

 ```{code-cell} ipython3
 tolerance = 1e-10